 If you want to have a heel-kicking good time in Nashville, there is no better place than to go than downtown Nashville and see some of the top Country Music attractions in Nashville.
 People are casual down here, so don't get all dressed up.
 Just throw on your best pair of jeans and come on as we take a tour of some of the best country music attractions in Nashville.

-Always make enough time, to gander down and take a quick tour through the Country Stars careers, lifestyles, and history.
-Nowhere else, in the world, will you find such a collection of Country Music Memorabilia.
-You'll see that Webb Pierce was quite the Flamboyant one with his guitar shaped pool and that silver dollar studded Cadillac.
+Always make enough time, to take a quick tour through the Country Music Hall of Fame and Museum.
+Nowhere else in the world will you find such a collection of country music memorabilia.
+You'll see that Webb Pierce was quite the flamboyant one with his guitar-shaped pool and that silver dollar studded Cadillac.